 - 1. Illness as verified by parent (parent/guardian may only write up to 10 parent excuses per year), school nurse, or physician. - 2.
 Death in the immediate family. - 3.
 Impassable roads when declared by the school district. - 4.
 Recognized religious holidays and services. - 5.
 Health related appointments. - 6.
 Required court appearance. - 7.
-School sanctioned educational tours or trips. - 8.
-Family education trips pre-approved by a Lincoln Park school administrator. - 9.
+School sanctioned educational tours or trips: pre-approved by Lincoln Park director and school administrator - 8.
+Family education trips: pre-approved by a Lincoln Park school administrator. - 9.
 Suspension from school.